 - Registration procedures for foreign businesses are planned to start on July 1.

-The Japanese government have also created a dedicated English language page on their Ministry of Finance page.
+The Japanese government also created a dedicated English language page on their Ministry of Finance website.
 This page can be accessed here: http://www.mof.go.jp/english/tax_policy/tax_reform/fy2015/fy2015ct_00.pdf

-The new version of JCT affecting Japanese eCommerce will come into effect on Thursday, October 1.
+The new version of JCT affecting Japanese eCommerce came into effect on Thursday, October 1, 2015.

 Japanese government contact details